maxime-tournier/maxime-tournier.github.com/notes/kalman.md

 $$ \block{\inv{C} + H^T R H} x = H^T R z $$

-It is easy to see that the solution $$s$$ for the above system is also that of the following two augmented KKT systems:
+It is easy to see that the solution $$x$$ for the above system is also that of the following two augmented KKT systems:

 1. $$ \mat{ \inv{C} & H^T \\ H & -R } \mat{x \\ \lambda} = \mat{H^T R z \\ 0 }$$